American River Parkway: William B. Pond Recreation Area

 William B. Pond Recreation Area is a county regional park located at the end of Arden Way in Carmichael.
 It is located along the Jedediah Smith Memorial Trail and is just across the Harold Richey Bicycle Bridge from River Bend Park.
 The area is home to a man-made fishing pond stocked with trout and catfish and is also home to bass, bluegill and tule perch.
 According to the county, there are many habitats to explore, from riverside forests and fields to warm ponds and swift, chilly rapids.

-Access points within the American River Parkway
+Access points

 Watt Avenue Access Park

 Watt Avenue Access Park (River Walk Access) is located where Watt Avenue and La Riviera Drive intersect.
 It is accessible by taking the Watt Avenue exit off of Highway 50, continuing on to La Riviera Drive.

 This area is home to the mysterious "Rock Artist" who leaves piles of rocks in decorative formations that can sometimes be seen from the street above.

 It is a popular spot for boating, swimming, wading, and fishing.
 Swimmers and waders are cautioned to take care in while swimming in this area, and this park access is equipped with a life jacket "loaner" station.
 There are many life vests displayed, of various sizes, that can be taken for use and replaced when the park visitor is finished with it.
 Other amenities include a large parking area, restroom, and a water fountain.